 There’s a reason most people have an aversion to spiders.
 Spiders are predatory, venomous and can be very aggressive.
 Luckily, the majority of different species of spiders in the Pacific Northwest either don’t have enough venom in their bite to do any harm to humans, or they don’t possess mandibles strong enough to puncture our skin.

 Good to hear, right?
 Well, don’t get excited just yet.
-There are still a few species of spiders that call Portland home and can cause actual harm to humans: hobo spiders and black widow spiders.
+There are still a few species of spiders that call the Pacific Northwest home and can cause actual harm to humans: hobo spiders and black widow spiders.

 These small brown spiders resemble many other species, making them hard to identify.
 Hobo spiders have been linked to localized necrotic wounds in the past, although recent scientific studies are beginning to question the dangerousness of the species.
-Despite some scientific hesitation, it is still a good idea to avoid hobo spiders and call a Portland pest control service if you notice an infestation.
+Despite some scientific hesitation, it is still a good idea to avoid hobo spiders and contact a Western Exterminator office if you notice an infestation.

 Black widow spiders